Graduate Admissions

 Applicants who are citizens of, or who have received a bachelor’s degree or higher from, one of the following countries are exempt from the English proficiency requirement: Australia, Belize, the British Caribbean and British West Indies, Canada (except Quebec), England, Guyana, Ireland, Liberia, New Zealand, Scotland, the United States and Wales.

 The department cannot waive English proficiency test requirements.
-Students with questions about these requirements should contact the Office of Graduate and Professional Admissions
+Students with questions about these requirements should contact the Graduate and Professional Admissions

 Submission Guidelines